 Will Poulter's Biography

-The actor was born on January 28, 1993, in the Hammersmith area of the British capital, in a family of medics.
-His mother, Caroline, was a nurse, and his father, Neil, was a doctor, a professor of cardiovascular medicine at Imperial College London.
+The actor was born on January 28, 1993, in London's Hammersmith area to a family of medical professionals.
+His mother Caroline was a nurse, and his father Neil was a doctor and professor of cardiovascular medicine at Imperial College London.
 Will has an older brother and sister Ed and Jo, and a younger sister named Charlotte.
-His maternal grandfather was a prominent specialist in wildlife conservation and worked in the Maasai Mara reserve, located in Kenya, where Will's mother spent her childhood.
-Will, the youngest son, attended the private Harrodian school, where along with general education subjects, students studied disciplines such as acting, graphic design, music, and even held their own film festivals.
-Notably, this same institution was attended by actors Robert Pattinson and Tom Sturridge.
-Will's drama teacher encouraged his interest in art and supported his auditions.Career Path
+His maternal grandfather was a prominent wildlife conservation specialist who worked in Kenya's Maasai Mara reserve, where Will's mother spent her childhood.

-In 2022, the premiere of the miniseries "Why Didn't They Ask Evans?" took place, with Will Poulter and Lucy Boynton in the lead roles.
-The plot is based on an Agatha Christie novel: Bobby, the vicar's son, becomes a witness to the death of a stranger who manages to utter the enigmatic phrase given in the title of the series before his death.
-Together with his friend, he tries to solve this mystery.
-Will also appeared in the third part of "Guardians of the Galaxy" as Adam Warlock, a powerful cosmic entity, as well as in one of the episodes of the dramedy "The Bear" with Jeremy Allen White.
-Working on "Guardians," and Will is a big fan of this series, made him seriously nervous, but in the end, in his own words, he found himself in an atmosphere of maximum friendliness and understanding....His desire to be successful and at the same time a good person.
+2022 saw the premiere of "Why Didn't They Ask Evans?" starring Will Poulter and Lucy Boynton.
+Based on Agatha Christie's novel, the story follows Bobby, a vicar's son who witnesses a stranger's death—but not before the dying man utters the mysterious phrase that gives the series its title.
+Together with his friend, he tries to solve this mystery....His desire to be successful and at the same time a good person.
 At the same time, he understands perfectly well that he cannot have it both ways.
 When he took a job at Purdue Pharma, he dreamed that he would be of benefit, that he would be involved in a real pharmaceutical revolution.
 And for a while, Billy, like most of his colleagues, believed the owners' false assurances that their drug is not addictive and does not harm.

 Will Poulter's Personal Life